theyoyojo/microbit-demo-user/README.md

 # microbit-demo-user

-A component of a micro:bit demonstration for using the network
+A component of a micro:bit demonstration.
+Code for a user's node.

 ### How to compile and install: